BitcoinDesign/Guide/guide/resources/code-resources.md

 [Etta Wallet](https://github.com/EttaWallet/EttaWallet) is a resource for experimenting with non-custodial lightning with a strong bias towards usability, accessibility and good UX.
 Built with React Native.
 The project is strongly inspired by the [daily spending wallet]('/guide/daily-spending-wallet/').

-### BDG (Bitcoin Design Guide) wallet

-The [BDG Wallet](https://github.com/bdgwallet) is a work in process project for implementing the reference designs from the guide in Swift and Flutter.

 ### Monday wallet

 The [Monday wallet](https://github.com/reez/Monday) is an example iOS app using LDK Node.